To Write Your Wedding Vows, Or Not?

 Weddings By Wendi, where creativity and professionalism merge seamlessly.

-We provide Wedding Services in South Padre Island, Austin Area, San Antonio and Fredericksburg, Texas.
+We provide Full Wedding Services & Photography in South Padre Island, Austin Area, San Antonio and Fredericksburg, Texas.